 Favorite party game or activity for adults

 Clea: Rummikub is my absolute favorite.
 My friends are also die-hard Mahjong players.
-I just bought this really cute set, but I've only played it a few times.
-It's the hardest thing, but I need to practice.
+I just bought a really cute Mahjong set, but I've only played it a few times.
+It's the hardest thing, but I need to practice, especially before I have people over.

 Advice for keeping the entryway clutter-free